Nevada County Narrow Gauge Railroad: Locomotives

-Other motive power
+Other motive power and cars

 Engine 10 was built by Fate-Root-Heath Company of Plymouth, Ohio, and was in service only during the first six months of 1936.

 Engine 11 was built by Whitcomb Manufacturing Company of Rochelle, Illinois, and was in service 1936–1942.

-Notable passengers

-There were several notable passengers, including presidents Ulysses S. Grant and Theodore Roosevelt, singer Emma Nevada, and Britain's Prince Albert.
+Many of the railroad's cars were built by Carter Brothers, which was the major car-builder on the West Coast in the 1800s.

 Historic recognition

 In the centennial year after the railroad began operations, E Clampus Vitus erected a historical marker in Colfax at 39°6.011′N 120°57.159′W near the old NCNGRR depot, the southern end of the line.
 The Nevada County Narrow Gauge Railroad & Transportation Museum was created in recent years near the northern end of the line in Nevada City.

+Chinese workers

+Construction of the Nevada County Narrow Gauge Railroad in 1875–1876 relied on more than 300 Chinese immigrant laborers.
+They graded the 22‑mile route between Nevada City and Colfax using hand tools, horse‑drawn scrapers and carts, completing the work in early 1876.
+Although considered dependable, these crews were paid less than white workers.
+Most moved on after completion, but some remained as track crews; several Chinese businessmen in Nevada City also invested in the railroad and held stock into the 20th century.
+In June 2022 the county dedicated a historical marker (NEV 22‑01) at the Nevada City terminus to honor their contributions.